Spottedtail morwong: Taxonomy

 The spottedtail morwong was first formally described in 1830 by the French zoologist Georges Cuvier as a new name for Labrus japonicus of Tilesius, Cuvier referred to “Les Cheilodactyls” rather the referring to the genus Cheilodactylus.
 When Theodore Nicholas Gill described the subgenus Goniistius he designated Cheilodactylus zonatus as its type species.
 The specific name zonatus means “banded”, a reference to the banded pattern on this fish's body.

 Genetic and morphological analyses have strongly suggested that the genus Cheilodactylus was paraphyletic and that only two species, C. fasciatus and C. pixi, both from Southern Africa could be included in a monophyletic genus Cheilodactylus.
 Further, these analyses also found that other than these two species the rest of the taxa traditionally classified in the family are actually closer to the Latridae and should be classified in that family.

 Description

 The spottedtail morwong attains a maximum total length of 45 cm.
 The overall colour of the body and head is white marked with by several diagonal reddish orange bands, the caudal fin has white spots.

 Distribution and habitat

 The spottedtail morwong is found in the northwestern Pacific Ocean from Japan and Korea south to southern China, Taiwan and northern Vietnam.
-It live.s on rocky reef faces and slopes and is typically recotded from depths of 1 to 15 m.
+It lives on rocky reef faces and slopes and is typically recorded from depths of 1 to 15 m.